How Much Does It Cost To Remodel A Kitchen?

 Kitchen Remodeling Costs Explained

-Let’s break down those large numbers quoted earlier to find out what exactly goes into figuring out that cost.
+Let’s break down the items that go into the numbers above to find out what exactly goes into figuring out that cost.
 These are some of the biggest contributing factors to the overall price of a kitchen remodeling project.

 Kitchens with floor-to-ceiling cabinets are visually stunning, especially when they’re brand new.
 Even if you only plan on replacing a few of the cabinets in your kitchen, or your cabinets are small, make sure to put part of your budget aside for them.
 There are a number of different types of cabinets that can affect your cost, depending on your financial and visual plans.
-Stock cabinets go for $80 and can get as high as $400 for installation.
+Wood is generally the best way to go if you want to create your luxury dream kitchen.
+Shaker-style cabinet doors are very popular these days.
+They come in a variety of wood species and colors.
+Depending on the cabinet line you choose and other options you want to add, the average mid-level kitchen cabinet cost can run between $20,000 to $50,000, depending on the size of your kitchen.

 Don’t forget about important systems running through the kitchen such as electrical, gas, and water.
 Make sure all of your hookups are installed accordingly and are working properly.
 Nothing is worse than finishing a new cabinet and discovering that the new molding blocks an electrical outlet or air vent.
-It can cost $1,000 to update your electrical board, for example, or hook up a new gas line.
-It’s recommended to factor at least 20% of your overall budget to surprise costs, just in case something happens that you weren’t planning for.
+It can cost thousands of dollars to update your electrical panel for example, or hook up a new gas line.
+Note: It’s recommended to factor at least 5-10% of your overall budget to surprise costs, just in case something happens that you weren’t planning for.

 Finding Resources Before You Get Started

 It’s important to have your resources at hand to serve as a guide throughout the kitchen remodeling process.
 Knowing what you need well in advance of starting the labor can give you a smooth transition through the whole project.
-There are a couple of key tools and guidebooks to use which may give you an easier time understanding your costs and budgeting needs:
+There is a great guideline (besides this page) to use which may give you an easier time understanding your costs and budgeting needs:

 Start Your Budgeting Plans